BraydenGray416/braydenRyleyServer/README.md

 ```
 npm install
 ```
 Once the node modules are installed, open up the files in your chosen code editor and rename the **configExample.json** to **config.json**.
 Inside the newly renamed file, enter in the login for the Mongo database.
-For this, enter in **guest** for the username and **yoobee** for the password.

 From here, you should be good to go.